canonical/cloud-init/doc/rtd/explanation/vendordata.rst

 ========

 Vendor-data is data provided by the entity that launches an instance (e.g., the cloud provider).
-This data can be used to customise the image to fit into the particular environment it is being run in.
+This data can be used to customize the image to fit into the particular environment it is being run in.

 Vendor-data follows the same rules as user-data, with the following